harmonica-project/BLADE/README.md

   <br/>
 </div>

-*This project is currently on its premises, as only a few alternatives and attributes are available.*
+*Disclaimer: This project is currently on its premises, as only a few alternatives and attributes are available.*

 ## Setup